Berachain Node Quickstart β‘ β

-The following requirements are needed to run both the execution and consensus client.
+The following requirements are needed to run both the execution and consensus clients:

 - OS: Linux AMD64, Linux ARM64, MacOS ARM64